afarooq07/kickstarter-analysis/README.md

 - **What are two conclusions you can draw about the Outcomes based on Launch Date?**
 	- May is the most successful month across all years for launching campaigns, with June as the second successful month.
-	- December has the lowest success rate with only 50% campaigns hitting their goals, so not a good month to launch a fund raising campaign.
+	- December has the lowest success rate with only 50% campaigns hitting their goals, so not a good month to launch a fund-raising campaign.

 - **What can you conclude about the Outcomes based on Goals?**
 	- Campaigns with more than 70% success rate had a goal of $5000 or less, with the mean goal of successful campaigns at $5049.
 This implies that campaigns with a goal of $5000 or less have a greater chance of succeeding.